aws-solutions-library-samples/guidance-for-intelligent-route-optimization-on-aws/README.md

 Then open the `amplify/backend/function/startItineraryFn/src/index.js` file and replace its contents with the ones you can find in the [`amplify/backend/function/startItineraryFn/src/index.js`](amplify/backend/function/startItineraryFn/src/index.js) of this repo.

-Then, add one last function, this one will be used to retrieve the position of a decvice via AppSync:
+Finally add one additional function to retrieve the position of the vehicle(iot device) via AppSync.
+From the root of the project folder run the following command:

 ```sh
 amplify add function